kandulaganesh/ContainerService/README.md

 3. Floating ip i.e floating interface
     Which helps in abstracting master's HA from computing nodes by making nodes to use floating ip to point to active master.
 4. Agent on master
-5. Etcd on master's for HA
+5. Etcd on master's for HA and storing config
 6. Define schema in etcd
 7. Agents should subscribe to etcd for any change in data and take appropriate action
 8. Playbooks for scaling master and node